 You can check on Defra’s Central Equine Database (CED) to see if your equine has been registered by a previous owner.

-If your equine’s passport has the correct ownership details and has been updated and stamped by a PIO from outside of the UK, you’ll need to have it registered on CED to indicate that the equine is in the UK – British Equestrian can do this for you.
-You’ll need to download and complete the form below, ticking the Service 1 box.
+If your equine’s passport has the correct ownership details and has been updated and stamped by a PIO from outside of the UK, you’ll need to have it registered on CED to indicate that the equine is in the UK.
+You need to register your horse as an imported horse.
+Please look at our imported horse section on our website.

 Even if your contact details are correctly identified in the passport, it’s important that your equine’s details are registered on CED – British Equestrian or any UK PIO can do this for you.
-To begin this process, please click the link below.
+You need to register your horse as an imported horse.
+Please look at our imported horse section on our website for further details.

 If your passport does not have a food chain status section bound within the document, you are required to contact the original PIO, or another officially approved PIO in the UK, to have one inserted and rebound into the document.
 If you contact a PIO that is not your original PIO, they may not be able to insert one for you.
 If that is not possible, the PIO must issue a duplicate or replacement passport in accordance with Article 29 or 32 of the 2016 EU Regulation.
 In either instance the equine will be signed out of the food chain.

 Some passports have a separate ownership document.
 If your passport doesn‘t have a specified ownership page bound within it, British Equestrian won’t be able to update it for you.
-You’ll need to contact your original PIO to request a duplicate passport with an ownership page bound within it, to or update the separate ownership card.
-British Equestrian can’t change the ownership on a separate ownership document.
+You’ll need to contact your original PIO or a corresponding studbook in the UK to request a duplicate passport with an ownership page bound within it, to or update the separate ownership card.
+British Equestrian are unable to change the ownership on a separate ownership document.

 If you’d like British Equestrian to update an equine passport for you, you’ll need to complete the Passport Update Form.

-Yes, we can’t accept change of ownership over the telephone or via email.
-The national passport must be sent into the office to be checked for compliancy, a sticker applied and stamped with our federation stamp.
+Yes, we can’t accept a change of ownership over the telephone or via email.
+The national passport must be sent into the office to be checked for compliancy, a sticker applied and stamped and signed with our federation stamp.

 It’s recommended that you send in your equine’s passport via a recorded method.
-Ensure to make note of the original PIO, microchip number and UELN (life number) in the event you need to obtain a duplicate passport.
+Ensure to make note of the original PIO, microchip number and UELN (life number) in the event you need to obtain a duplicate passport (taking a photo of this information is useful).

 British Equestrian Federation (Equine Passports)